Continuation-of-Ashford/ashford-docs/modified_mechanics/items.md

 Creatures summoned through spells, acquired in sessions, created, or otherwise obtained through class features with an INT of 4 or less may equip/attune to 3 magic items at maximum or 4 magic items with an INT of 6.

 Creatures with an INT of 10 or above may attune/equip to items as shown in [Character Creation](character_creation.md).
 A creature must have the proper anatomy to attune to/equip a magic item, such as creatures with hooves or bird-like talons cannot wear shoes.
 You cannot give a creature acquired in these ways a piercing, ingest or otherwise rest on or in the item some way to circumvent this.
 Creatures found these ways may not artificially increase a stat to gain additional attunement slots, such as a headband of intellect, nor have them attune to the item they were summoned from such as a Shield Guardian attuning to a Shield Guardian amulet ad nauseam.
 Player characters are exempt from this ruling unless their Intelligence score is 6 or lower

+## Potions
+Commonly used potions have standard prices, as follows:
+* Potion of Healing:          60 GP
+* Potion of Greater Healing:  150 GP
+* Potion of Superior Healing: 450 GP
+* Potion of Supreme Healing:  1500 GP
+* Potion of X Resistance:     1000 GP